 “It is estimated that 10 to 20 percent of us have food sensitivities.
 Food sensitivity reactions, also called delayed hypersensitivity reactions and in the past called “serum sickness”, occur when IgA, IgG and IgM antibodies are triggered in response to foods, chemicals, and bacterial toxins.
 The most common antibody reactions are IgG to mold and foods; exposure to molds and foods is quite high compared to pollens.
 These IgA, IgM and IgG responses are called “delayed” sensitivity reactions because the symptoms they cause can take from several hours to several days to appear, which makes it very difficult to track down the offending food or substance.” (from Digestive Wellness; by Elizabeth Lipski, Ph.D., CCN, CHN)

 Allergies and intolerances are directly associated with the health of the small intestine.
 Most everyone alive today has several food sensitivities they are not aware of that could be hampering their health.
-Heal Your Gut will help you learn why food sensitivities often occur, how to test for them and how to eliminate problematic foods.
+A Hair Analysis will help you see your mineral imbalances and heavy metal levels.
+The results can tell you more about why certain food sensitivities are a problem for you and help to correct the imbalances to improve your tolerance to foods.

 2. Leaky Gut